json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 schema consists of the node being evaluated.
 In other words, the lexical scope of a schema consists of the entire schema resource to which it belongs.

 Consider the following sequence of examples.
-In the left, a JSON Schema with a single nested schema resource.
+On the left, a JSON Schema with a single nested schema resource.
 On the right, the corresponding directed graph representations for the root schema resource called `https://example.com/person` and the nested schema resource called